kalkite/go_pg_crud/README.md

 ## Features

 - User signup and login functionality.
-- Database-driven responses for storing and retrieving user data and snippets.
+- Database-driven responses for storing and retrieving user data and snippets using Mysql.
 - Dynamic HTML templates for rendering dynamic content.
 - Middleware for security headers.
 - Advanced routing to handle different URL paths and HTTP methods.